n-nico/drevo-calibur-v2-te-iso-72/README.md

 # DREVO Calibur V2 TE ISO Reverse Engineering
 !!!
 Use this information at your own discretion and risk.
+Always backup your current firmware for easy testing.
 This code is a modification of https://github.com/marksard/qmk_firmware/tree/sn32_master_add_drevo_caliburv2te_re_PR/keyboards/drevo/caliburv2te to get it to work for the 72 key variant from DREVO, if you use any of the code from this repository, you will not have any help to compile it and flash it from me.
 !!!